micromata/awesome-open-source-supporting/readme.md

 > An awesome list about possibilities to support Open Source

 Everyone is using Open Source Software these days.
 It helps all of us to get things done.
 So you should start thinking about giving something back.
-Even if it’s only a friendly »Thank you ❤️« tweet.
+Even if it’s only a friendly »Thank you ❤️« tweet or a quick pull request to fix a typo in the docs of your favorite project.

 *Please read the [contribution guidelines](.github/contributing.md) before contributing.*